MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 #### `<span-base-id>.<level>.<level>` mismatch

 Some vendors may experiment with the `span-id` format.
 Use longer `<span-base-id>` or use characters other than base64 and `'.'` to record it.
 Protocol requires to apply **Reset** function to the strings like this.

+#### Extra long header value

+If the value of `Request-Id` header is longer than system may handle with the fallback rules above - the following must happen:

+TBD

 ## The Correlation-Context Field